CirroBio/Cirro-local-agent/README.md

 - `submit_headnode.sh` (required)
   - This script is used to submit the headnode job to the local compute resource.
+- `stop_headnode.sh` (optional)
+  - This script is used to stop the headnode job on the local compute resource.
 - `nextflow.local.config` (optional)
   - This file is used to set up the nextflow configuration for the job.
 - `cromwell.local.config` (optional)